 In many deployments using a 16×10GE card, can eliminate the dependency on expensive 3rd party packet brokers or aggregator devices.
 Hereby also reducing the management cost and complications of keeping configuration of shared system deployments in sync

-The card uses a single-slot PCIe solution through a 16-lane PCIe slot to enable effective traffic management and load balancing also in NUMA environments.
+The card uses a single-slot, 16-lane PCIe slot to enable effective traffic management and load balancing, also in NUMA environments.